 the adding of oil, anti-freeze or washer fluid are permitted in the driveways and

-parking of Motor Vehicles in the garage.
+parking of a Motor Vehicle in the garage.
 (Declaration reference: Section 7.8)

-07.16 Cooking appliances such as grills and fryers must not be used inside garages.
-This
+07.17 Cooking appliances such as grills and fryers must not be used inside garages.
+This not

-not only creates a fire hazard but can cause a dangerous carbon monoxide buildup
+only creates a fire hazard but can cause a dangerous carbon monoxide buildup and is

 with the following information concerning the Motor Vehicles they park on the